-If it’s your first time planting raspberries, you’re probably wondering if they spread, and if so, how far and how fast.
+If you are new to planting raspberries, you are probably wondering if they can spread, and if so, how far and how fast.
 Knowing what to expect from raspberries will help you to plan ahead for your garden.

 So, do raspberry bushes spread?
-Raspberry bushes spread in 3 ways: by seed from the berries themselves, by canes touching the ground to form new roots, and by underground lateral roots.
+Raspberry bushes spread out far and wide, and they do so rapidly.
+Raspberries spread in 3 ways: by seed from the berries themselves, by canes touching the ground to form new roots, and by underground lateral roots (runners or stolons).
 In ideal conditions, raspberries will spread to take over a large area, and may even be considered invasive.

 Of course, if you don’t want your raspberries to spread, there are ways to stop it from happening.
-Proper maintenance will go a long way in keeping raspberry plants healthy and under control.
+Proper maintenance will go a long way in keeping raspberry plants healthy, well-pruned, and under control.

-In this article, we’ll explore the ways that raspberries spread.
-We’ll also take a closer look at ways to prevent raspberry bushes from taking over the whole garden.
+In this article, we’ll explore the 3 ways that raspberries spread.
+We’ll also take a closer look at how you can prevent raspberry bushes from taking over the whole garden.